Ferrari SF90 Steering Wheel

 Though both drivers only failed to make the podium at four races during the course of the season, the SF90 only scored a double podium on three occasions and this lack of consistency hurt Ferrari’s title challenge.
 The SF90 holds qualifying records in Bahrain (LEC), Canada (VET), Austria (LEC) and Japan (VET) and race records at the Azerbaijani (LEC), French (VET) and US (LEC) Grand Prix (statistics correct as of the end of the 2019 season).
 In total, the SF90 powered Ferrari to second in the Constructors’ Championship, earning three wins, sixteen further podiums, nine pole positions, six fastest laps and 288 points.

-The Ferrari SF90 1:1 Replica Steering Wheel is limited to only 250 editions.
+The Ferrari SF90 1:1 Replica Steering Wheel is limited to only 250 pieces.

 This model is part of the SF90 Collection.